ITNerdSpace/datageekml/_posts/2019-04-07-fast-ai-0-7-0-installation-on-windows.md

 conda env create -f environment-cpu.yml
 ```

-You then activate that environment with:
+Then activate the new environment with:

 ```
 conda activate fastai-cpu
 ```